praztrix/BerkeleyMLCourseM17PracticalAssignment3/README.md

 3. data/bank-additional-names.txt - information about the data set
 4. data/bank-additional.csv - contains subset of bank marketing campaign data
 4. PortugueseBankMarketingCampaign.ipynb - Jupyter notebook for bank marketing campaign modeling
-5. prac3app_utils.py - utilility functions used in the notebook
+5. prac3app_utils.py - utility functions used in the notebook

 ### Business Understanding

 The data is collected from the phone marketing campaign conducted by a Portuguese banking institution.
-The goal of the campaign is to sell a term term to customers.
-The business goal is to model the data to successfully predict that a client will subscribe to a term deposit by comparing the following classificatin models:
+The goal of the campaign is to sell a term deposit to customers.
+The business goal is to model the data to successfully predict that a client will subscribe to a term deposit by comparing the following classification models:

 1. Logistic Regression
 2. K Nearest Neighbor